 Now, this isn’t to be used in all cases.
 As said before, you don’t need to memorize elevator small talk.
 But one of the best ways to gain the trust of someone is to not only pay attention to what they are saying at the moment but also hold onto it and bring it on later.
 Whenever you’re talking with someone beyond what is small talk, try to remember the major points of the conversation.
 Then, bring it up later, and the person you’re talking to will appreciate it immediately.

 Active Listening is one of the core mentoring skills, but also one of the core social skills.
-A good listener is everyone’s favorite person to talk to since they really are a rarity.
+A good listener is everyone’s favourite person to talk to since they really are a rarity.
 Now, not every conversation needs active listening, some people are just trying to pass the time, and that’s perfectly fine.
 But when it comes to mentoring, active listening is paramount to building trust with your mentee and gaining insight into their potential.
-By practicing what you’ve learned here, you’ll be well on your way to becoming the best listener a mentor can be!
+By practising what you’ve learned here, you’ll be well on your way to becoming the best listener a mentor can be!

 Improve Your Mentoring Skills With Us